-- Swimming (years 4,5,6 use Amersham swimming pool for weekly lessons at various stages of the academic year, and all years can use the school swimming pool) (year 3 to use Great Missenden school pool once a week in the summer term if they have not reached the swimming outcomes in year 5).
+- Swimming (years 3, 4 and 5 use Amersham swimming pool for weekly lessons at various stages of the academic year, and all years can use the school swimming pool) (year 6 will get a top up in the summer term if they have not reached the swimming outcomes in year 5).

 - Outdoor and adventurous activities (through field and residential visits as well as forest schools in Pre-School to Year 3)

 We aim to provide a detailed programme of extra-curricular activities involving a high proportion of children in the school.